marksmccann/froyo/docs/getting-started/introduction.md

 ## Who is Froyo for?

-`Froyo` was created for teams and environments that are unable to support a [single page app](https://developer.mozilla.org/en-US/docs/Glossary/SPA) setup because it is either undesired, too difficult, or impossible.
-Popular SPA frameworks like [React](https://reactjs.org/), [Vue](https://vuejs.org/), and [Angular](https://angularjs.org/) are fantastic.
-However, they require a lot of setup and are difficult to integrate into existing systems, like a content management system (CMS).
+`Froyo` was created for teams and environments that are unable to support a [single page app](https://developer.mozilla.org/en-US/docs/Glossary/SPA) setup.

+Popular SPA frameworks like [React](https://reactjs.org/), [Vue](https://vuejs.org/), and [Angular](https://angularjs.org/) require a lot of setup and are difficult to integrate into existing systems, like a content management system (CMS).

 By contrast, `Froyo` is built exclusively with vanilla JavaScript and requires zero setup; it is compatible with practically any system.

 ## Feedback